NOC-OI/crab/flask/src/docs/compatible-data.md

 - Vorbis
 - Ogg

 Just because your codec isn't listed here, doesn't mean CRAB will not support it, but these should be used for maximum compatibility.
+Multi-modal data containers are not supported, as they conflict with the N-dimensional generalisability goal of CRAB.

 #### Numerical format
 For compatibility, this must be a power of two NumPy numerical type (i.e. float64 and float128 is permitted, but not float96).
 Any data in a crab compatible data container must be coercible to a NumPy array.
 This holds true for the vast majority of multimedia containers that could be used.
 For example, a 30fps ROV dive video in the H.264 codec in an Matroska container could be translated into a rather unweildly 4D array of unit8, with the domain types \["temporal 0.03333333333333333 s", "angular", "angular", "chromatic 1.5e-07 m"\].
 This would likely not be done in practice, but is neccesary functionality to allow true interoperability with arbitrary N-dimensional processing.